Help01/actorswiki/Scene-organization.md

 * [SCENE] is the “root” of the main scene.
   * Dynamic - all created GO (GameObject) will be loaded here during the game session.

-The scenes of the framework by default do not contain a camera as it is supposed to use a separate scene with a camera.
+All the scenes of the framework by default do not contain a camera as it is supposed to use a separate scene with a camera.

 to be continued =)